ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Herbert's Will.md

 - Mentions granting cuckoo clocks to Courtney Ferrine and Rygard Ferrine that are set eternally on the sacred hour.
 What is the sacred hour?
+	- Could be 1:30.
+That's the time for clock tower puzzle and the cuckoo clocks in Room 46 are set to 1:30.